ezhk/conference/sessoins.md

   - network problems
 - transform error to client friendly messages

-It our origin location is dropped, then we're switching our traffic into cloud storage at CDN point.
+It our origin location is dropped, then we're switching<br />
+our traffic into cloud storage at CDN point.<br />
-Also good idea — detect bot on your CDN location.
+Also good idea — detect bot on your CDN location.<br />

 Possible errors:
 - origin infrastruct error: CDN might not catch